jxmot/github-feeds/README.md

 ### Set Up CRON

 This depends on your server.
-Some that have cPanel have a nice interface for managing CRON jobs.
+Some servers that have cPanel have a nice interface for managing CRON jobs.
 And with others you may only have a command line to use for creating CRON jobs.

 Basically, you want the `gfscripts/getghdata-cron.sh` file to run every 5 minutes.
 Don't use less time because you will overrun the GitHub rate limitation and the script will fail.